Roadrunners Return Home in April for Final Four Games of Regular Season

 Tucson, Arizona - The Tucson Roadrunners, AHL affiliate of the Arizona Coyotes, will close out the 2022-2023 regular season with a four-game home stand at the Tucson Arena that includes back-to-back weekend series against the Texas Stars (Dallas Stars) and San Jose Barracuda (San Jose Sharks).

 The four-game home stand opens on Friday, April 7, with Tucson Is Everything Night.
-As part of the first-time event, Roadrunners players will be donating tickets to some of their favorite non-profit organizations in Tucson and Southern Arizona, including: Adam Cracknell to the Salvation Army, Mike Carcone to Banner Health's Child Life Department, Jan Jenik to MakeWay for Books, Cam Crotty to Boys to Men, Tyson Empey to Boys & Girls Clubs of Southern Arizona, and more.
+As part of the first-time event, Roadrunners players will be donating tickets to some of their favorite non-profit organizations in Tucson and Southern Arizona and taking a postgame photo with them on the ice as well..
 In addition, iHeartMedia is presenting iHeart the Roadrunners on Friday, April 7, where listeners to Tucson's iHeartRadio stations 92.9 The Bull and 93.7 KRQ can receive a discounted ticket offer to take advantage of.
 Fans at the game can also purchase $3 Soft Drinks and $3 Hot Dogs to kick off the weekend against Texas.

 The series finale against the Stars on Saturday, April 8 at 7:00 p.m.
 MST, is Autism Acceptance Night Presented by Intermountain Centers.
 The Tucson Arena will have a Sensory Room available at the game that night for those in the audience that would like to take a break from the crowd and hockey action, while fans are encouraged to leave their cowbells at home.
 The Sensory Room is also courtesy of Intermountain Centers, an Arizona-based nonprofit with more information available on their website at IntermountainCenters.org.
 Fans can also purchase player-signed Autism Acceptance themed Mystery Pucks for $20, along with bid to win opportunities for themed Roadrunners Locker Room Name Plates on Dash, with all proceeds benefitting Roadrunners Community Efforts in Southern Arizona.
 The fourth and final meeting of the season with the AHL affiliate of the Dallas Stars also marks the sixth Roadrunners game this year to be televised live in Southern Arizona on The CW Tucson, with Tucson.com's Brett Fera joining "Voice of the Roadrunners" Adrian Denny on the call.
 Saturday, April 8, is also the final opportunity to take advantage of Rudy's Texas B-B-Q Family Packs that include 4 tickets, 4 hats, and a gift card to Rudy's Texas B-B-Q at TucsonRoadrunners.com/Rudys.